 Music Together classes may be in session when older children have a school holiday, and it is natural to want to bring them with you to class.
 All guests must be prearranged with the teacher to ensure adequate space in the class.

-Can I bring an infant sibling to an older child's class?
+Can I bring a sibling to an older child's class?

 Infants who are 6 months or younger at the time of sign-up may attend an older sibling's class at no extra charge.
 Siblings who are older than 6 months at the time of sign-up may register for a reduced fee of $75.
 Contact us if you have more questions!

 Is it OK for more than one adult to come to class?

 We love to welcome parents, grandparents, or caregivers to join in the fun of Music Together!

 Why aren't there classes for specific age groups?